 The best part about these squeezers is that you do not need to keep cold!
 Perfect option for snack time or a quick after school snack in between activities.

 If you are kids are ready for squeezer flavors beyond applesauce, these GoGo Blatz Squeezers look great!
 The containers are bigger than GoGo applesauce squeezers.

 Plus, the flavors look yummy including raspberry rush and berry madness!

 Kirkland Granola Bars

 Sometimes, I like to make homemade granola bars, but the reality is that I don’t always have time.
-These Kirkland granola bars are a great healthier option.
+These Kirkland granola bars are a great healthier kids snack option at Costco.

 A box of 64 granola bars is only $7.99.
 That comes out to just about 12.5 cents per granola bar!!
 One of the best snack values around!

 These veggie straw snacks are a favorite of all of my kids.
 Sure, you could buy a big bag and divide it up into snack size portions, but it sure is nice sometimes to have the snacks all ready to go!